grumdrig/slog/language.md

 Target
 ======

-The target declaration specifies the game or app environment in which the code expects to be embedded.
+The target specification indicates the game or app environment in which the code expects to be embedded.
 It has the effect of causing definitions particular to that environment to be imported for use by the subsequent code.
 It also serves to indicate that that environment be loaded when the code is executed.

-The target declaration is the keyword `target` followed by an identifier.
-For
+The target specification is the keyword `target` followed by an identifier.
-example:
+For example:

 	target ChinbreakIsland_v1

+In this case the compiler would expect the file `ChinbreakIsland_v1.js` be present in order to load definitions from it.

 Variables